South Africa Flag 21 Analytics

 • The appropriate follow-up action the intermediary crypto asset service provider will take in each instance where it executes, rejects, or suspends a cross-border crypto asset transfer as described above.

-Obligations of recipient crypto asset service providers
+Obligations of beneficiary crypto asset service providers

 For an inward cross-border transfer valued at less than R5 000 from an originator in a high-risk or monitored jurisdiction listed by the FATF, the beneficiary CASP must verify the accuracy of the beneficiary information.